 N. Lantman photo

 Watching clouds may be the perfect antidote to the pressures of the digital world, according to Gavin Pretor-Pinney, founder of the Cloud Appreciation Society.
-Pretor-Pinney will speak about clouds from both a scientific and artistic perspective on Tuesday, October 8 at 7 p.m. in Moore Auditorium.
+Pretor-Pinney spoke about clouds from both a scientific and artistic perspective on Tuesday, October 8 at 7 p.m. in Moore Auditorium.

 Pretor-Pinney is the author of The Cloudspotter’s Guide and The Cloud Collector’s Handbook, which illustrate how seemingly mundane phenomena like water vapor in the sky reveal the complex vectors that connect the natural wonders around us.
 He founded the Cloud Appreciation Society in 2004, which now has more than 49,000 members worldwide.